petermuley/dataweave-blog-src/src/posts/getting-started-with-dw.md

 Your go to IDE should always be Anypoint Studio - this is the only **official** way to work with Mule (outside of design center at least).
 No other environment is going to give you access to all of the features of data-weave, and no other environment is going to guarntee that your data-weave behaves as expected when moved into production.

 The two most common arguments against studio that I hear are that it is either too slow / resource intensive, or that the experience isn't as good as the web based playground.
-To that end, I've laid out what I think are some 'best practices' for using studio.

 **Use a separate workspace or project**.
 If you're looking for a place to quickly work on data-weave, and you find studio to be too slow / non-responsive, consider using a separate workspace just for your data-weave.
 When you have a multiple projects in studio, the background tooling is constantly running to validate / resolve metadata.
 The less you have open, the faster it's going to run!
 So if you're working on a complicated data-weave for a project, separating it out into a separate project and closing your main project can be beneficial.
 This also sets you up for creating reusable data-weave modulues if thats the route you decide to go!